Beyond the COVID-19 crisis, the climate crisis continues to be the greatest challenge we face on a global scale.

 The planet is now at its hottest in at least 12,000 years, according to research recently published in the science journal Nature, and there’s continued pressure on governments and businesses around the world to take significant steps in the fight against global warming.

-Charities, too, are coming under more scrutiny from trustees, stakeholders and the general public.
-Even if your charity doesn’t explicitly work for environmental causes, you’ll be increasingly expected to provide transparency to those people, and reassurance that your activities aren’t contributing to climate change.
+Companies and charities, too, are coming under more scrutiny from trustees, stakeholders and the general public.
+Even if your organisation doesn’t explicitly work for environmental causes, you’ll be increasingly expected to provide transparency to those people, and reassurance that your activities aren’t contributing to climate change.

 What does the SORP say about climate change reporting?